Reducing the debt : is it optimal to outsource an investment?: Main results

 \subsection{Incomplete information}

 In this section we consider the previous equilibrium problems when the firms do not have a perfect knowledge of the preferences of the other firm.
-More precisely, we still assume that the firms' utility functions are $U(x)=-e^{-ux}$ and $V(x)=-e^{-vx}$ respectively, but firm $I$ perceives $v$ as a random variable that we will denote $V$ (and knows its distribution), which is independent of $\mu$ and takes values in $(0,+\infty)$, and firm $J$ perceives $u$ as a random variable that we will denote $U$ (and knows its distribution), which is independent of $\mu$ as well.
-According to Section \ref{bestrespj}, firm $J$ optimal controls are functions of the controls $\beta,\gamma$ fixed by firm $I$ that do not depend on the risk aversion parameters $u$.
-Therefore, equations \reff{opt2} and \reff{e*m*} still hold in incomplete information and incomplete information on the risk aversion parameter $u$ has no impact on the equilibria.
+More precisely, we still assume that the firms' utility functions are $U(x)=-e^{-ux}$ and $V(x)=-e^{-vx}$ respectively, but firm $I$ perceives $v$ as a $(0,+\infty)$-valued random variable with known distribution and independent from $\mu$ that we denote ${\cal V}$ and firm $J$ perceives $u$ as a random variable with known distribution and independent from $\mu$ that we denote ${\cal U}$.
+According to Section (\ref{bestrespj}), firm $J$ optimal controls are functions of the controls $\beta,\gamma$ fixed by firm $I$ that do not depend on the risk aversion parameters $u$.
+Therefore, equations (\ref{opt2}) and (\ref{e*m*}) still hold in incomplete information and incomplete information on the risk aversion parameter $u$ has no impact on the equilibria.
 In contrast, the uncertainty on the parameter $v$ has an impact as the acceptation of the contract by firm $J$ depends on it.
-To model the social need of the investment, we introduce a (social) penalty $p\in\R\cup\{+\infty\}$ that firm $I$ gets if firm $J$ does not accept the contract.
+To model the social need of the investment, we introduce a (social) penalty $p\in\mathbb{R}\cup\{+\infty\}$ that firm $I$ gets if firm $J$ does not accept the contract.